ProCD, Inc. v. Zeidenberg: Impact

 The Seventh Circuit's ruling in ProCD, Inc. v.
-Zeidenberg was quickly praised by legal commentators, largely in the business law community, for confirming the applicability and enforceability of shrinkwrap licenses, which had been a rising trend at the time but without settled law.
+Zeidenberg was praised by the corporate community for confirming the applicability and enforceability of shrinkwrap licenses, which had been a rising trend at the time but without settled law.
 However, some pro-consumer commentators criticized the ruling's acceptance of a business model in which a consumer was required to buy a product and open it first, and then take additional steps to return the product to the retailer and seek a refund (which would be questionable with an opened and possibly damaged package) if they disagreed with the terms of the contract.
 The ruling also received some criticism, in agreement with Zeidenberg's argument, that ProCD intended to use contract law to indirectly enforce control over un-copyrightable facts such as phone numbers.